 Vaccinia virus is the live-virus component of contemporary smallpox vaccines.
 Rarely, social contacts of people recently vaccinated for smallpox develop infections with vaccinia virus when their skin comes into contact with fluid from the inoculation lesion.
-Zoonotic infections with vaccinialike viruses have been reported in Brazil and India.
+Zoonotic infections via contact with infected animals with vaccinialike viruses have been reported in Colombia, Brazil, and India.

 Contact with infected animals; transmission between humans has not been observed.

 Eradicated globally.
-A single confirmed case of smallpox would be the result of an intentional act (bioterrorism) and would be considered an emergency.
+A single confirmed case of smallpox would almost certainly be the result of an intentional act (bioterrorism) and would be considered an emergency.

-Infections with wild vaccinialike viruses have been reported among cattle and buffalo herders in India and among dairy workers in southern Brazil.
+Infections with wild vaccinialike viruses have been reported among cattle and buffalo herders in India and among dairy workers in southern Brazil and Colombia.
 Travelers who have direct (hands-on) contact with affected bovines may be at risk for acquiring cutaneous infection.

-Human infections with cowpox and cowpoxlike viruses have been reported in Europe and the Caucasus (Georgia).
+Human infections with cowpox and cowpox-like viruses have been reported in Europe and the Caucasus (cowpox and Akhmeta virus in Georgia).
 Travelers who have direct (hands-on) contact with affected bovines, felines, rodents, or captive exotics (zoo animals) may be at risk for cutaneous infection.

-Clinically identical to smallpox, with fever and widespread vesiculopustular rash involving the palms and soles.
+Clinically similar to smallpox, with a febrile prodrome followed by a widespread vesiculopustular rash involving the palms and soles.
 One feature distinctive to monkeypox is marked lymphadenopathy.

 Vaccinia and Cowpox

-Human infections with vaccinia, wild vaccinialike viruses, and cowpox virus are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
+Human infections with vaccinia, wild vaccinialike viruses, cowpox, and cowpoxlike viruses are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
 Fever and other constitutional symptoms may occur briefly after lesions first appear.
 Lesions can be painful and can persist for weeks.
 People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.

 Mainly supportive, to include hydration, nutritional supplementation, and prevention of secondary infections.
-Vaccinia lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to another person.
-Health care providers managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) should consult with CDC to explore investigational treatment options (770-488-7100).
+Vaccinia and cowpox lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to another person.
+Health care providers managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) or ocular infections should consult with CDC to explore treatment options (770-488-7100).
 Investigational use of antivirals could be considered.

-For other orthopoxvirus infections, avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo).
+For other orthopoxvirus infections, avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo), and direct contact with ill humans.
 For more information about monkeypox and other orthopoxviruses, contact the CDC Poxvirus Inquiry Line (404-639-4129).